Skip to Main Content Skip to Footer

 Abstract:

 The purpose of this quantitative study was to determine if there is a difference between college and university chief business officers, facilities directors, and personnel directors regarding their views of workplace violence issues.
-The target population was the 1,200 United States higher education member institutions of APPA: The Association of Higher Education Facilities Officers.
-From the 1,200 APPA member institutions 400 were randomly selected.
-The three administrators at the selected institutions were sent a letter inviting participation in an electronic mail (email) survey.
+The target population was the 1,200 United States higher education member institutions of APPA, from which 400 were randomly selected.
+The three administrators at the selected institutions were sent a letter inviting participation in an email survey.

-The data from the responses indicates there is a difference between the three administrators regarding; 1) their understanding of workplace violence, 2) their organizational need for prevention and training, and 3) there are differences based on demographic characteristics.
-The comments from 50 respondents provided additional insight into the three administrators understanding of workplace violence and added support to the findings.
+The data from the responses indicates there is a difference between the three administrators regarding: 1) their understanding of workplace violence, 2) their organizational need for prevention and training, and 3) differences based on demographic characteristics.
+The comments from 50 respondents provided additional insight into the three administrators’ understanding of workplace violence and added support to the findings.